HsergeyF/airhugWebext/Readme.md

 ![Account][account]

-## 4. Еhe hug icon appears in the social networks through which you logged in.
+## 4. The hug icon appears in the social networks through which you logged in.
 Click on the 'hug' and money will be immediately sent to another user/charity/crowdfunder.

 ![Hug][hug]